 FEATURES & BENEFITS

 The OPICO Grass Harrow has revolutionised grass harrowing in recent years, with larger working widths, more adjustment and aggressive spring tines mean that a better job can be achieved faster and at a lower cost.

 With typical working speeds of 4.5mph to 7mph the Grass Harrow is a high capacity machine, a 6m for example, is more than capable of covering over 100 acres in a normal working day.
-The working widths range from a very handy 1.5m to 12.4m.
+The working widths range from a very handy 1.5m up to the very wide 27m.
 There are rigid, mechanical and hydraulic folding units with a choice of 7mm or 8mm tines.

 The machines are designed for strength without the need for high horsepower and are equipped with a fully adjustable depth wheel, which works alongside the tine angle settings for maximum effectiveness.
 The hydraulic folding models have a single acting ram with an accumulator that applies 8-10 bar pressure over the full width of the harrow to give true contour following across the field.

 - Even pressure is applied across every inch of the working width.

 - The frame adapts to the ground contours with additional pressure being supplied from the accumulator to even the harrowing pressure across the working width.

 - Active harrow bed suspension on the implement frame.

 - A flexible harrow bed adapts to ground undulations.

 The flexible design of the tine beds allow them to follow the contours of the land ensuring effective coverage and even tine pressure.
 Each 1.5m bed has 48 tines spaced at 30mm centres apart and as well as ensuring good tine pressure onto the ground, this design allows it to self-clean as it moves through the sward.